mseminatore/as16/README.md

 In writing RiSC-16 code I found that I wanted to establish calling conventions (ABI) for myself.
-The convention I chose was that I would use R7 as a stack pointer and that R6 would be used as a link register.
-To make this usage clearer in assembly code I created the register aliases `SP` (R7) and `LR` (R6) which can be used anywhere a register is accepted.
+The convention I chose was that I would use R7 as a stack pointer, R6 would be used as a link register, and R5 would be a frame pointer.
+To make this usage clearer in assembly code I created the register aliases `SP` (R7), `LR` (R6) and `FP` (R5) which can be used anywhere a register is accepted.

 ## Additional Pseudo-instructions